 After Santo Domingo, Santiago de los Caballeros is the next most populated city in the DR. This charming city is constructed almost entirely in traditional Spanish architecture, especially in the neighbourhoods surrounding Centro Leon, the central square.
 This square features art galleries, museums, theatres, and a variety of dining options.
-Nearby Calle de Sol contains most of the best shopping outlets in the city and is a must-see while in Santiago.
-The large monument of El Monumento de Santiago sits on a tall hill outside of the city and is worth of exploring.
+Nearby Calle de Sol contains most of the best-shopping outlets in the city and is a must-see while in Santiago.
+The large monument of El Monumento de Santiago sits on a tall hill outside of the city and is worth exploring.
 Most of Santiago’s best nightlife destinations are also clustered around the monument.

 3. La Romana is also near El Este National Park.
 This massive national park is known mostly for its fabulous beaches, biodiversity, and archaeological history.
-The park contains the popular tourist destination Saona Island, which is well known as a high quality scuba diving location.
+The park contains the popular tourist destination Saona Island, which is well known as a high-quality scuba diving location.
 The island also contains a turtle sanctuary that’s worth a visit.

-4. As the DR’s largest city, Santo Domingo has lots to offer travelers.
+4. As the DR’s largest city, Santo Domingo has lots to offer travellers.
 Head to the Colonial Zone to check out the first European church, fort, and prison in the Americas, to name but a few firsts the town holds.
 Contrast this with the Plaza de la Cultura, who’s five museums and rotating cultural exhibits highlight the best of modern Dominican culture.

-5. Take a stroll through the streets of Santiago de los Cabelleros and marvel at the traditional Spanish architecture of the town.
+5. Take a stroll through the streets of Santiago de Los Cabelleros and marvel at the traditional Spanish architecture of the town.
 Then, head to Centro Leon, the city’s centre point.
 Several museums, nightclubs, and cafes surround Centro Leon.
 Be sure to check out El Monument de Santiago for the awesome view, and to visit the various nightlife destinations that surround the monument.

 6. Though most people think of the Dominican Republic for its beaches, the nation also contains a lovely mountain range, fittingly titled the Central Mountain Range.
 José Armando Bermúdez National Park outside of Santiago is a great place to explore the mountain ecosystem.
 This park contains the tallest mountain on the island (and in all of the Caribbean), Pico Duarte.
-Climbing this mountain is a popular activity among travelers.
+Climbing this mountain is a popular activity among travellers.

 7. Puerto Plata is a lovely town on the Dominican Republic’s north coast.
 While there, the sights to see are a large replica of the Christ the Redeemer statue originally found in Rio de Janeiro and the ancient Fort San Felipe.
 The town also contains the Museo del Amber, a fascinating museum contains numerous amber samples of prehistoric species.
 Of course, Puerto Plata also has a number of gorgeous public and private beaches that are perfect for an afternoon of relaxation.